dbExpression-team/dbExpression/README.md

 ```
 - - -

+dbExpression was designed to work in two distinct modes, singleton or instance based.
+The decision for which is mode to use is typically based on the type of project, the team environment, and just what works best for you - it's your choice!
+* Statically using static startup configuration and a static class to fluently build and execute queries.
+This is great for environments or projects where this is all that is needed.
+* Instance based via dependency injection where an instance of the representation of your database is used to fluently build and execute queries.
+Perfect for environments that use dependency injection.

 ## Use dbExpression
 dbExpression is quick and easy to get up and running using two packages available on NuGet:
 1) [dbExpression Microsoft SQL Server package](https://www.nuget.org/packages/HatTrick.DbEx.MsSql/)